From graduate to barrister: how to get in

 - A solicitor is usually the first port of call when an issue arises, and they deal with the day-to-day administration of the case before it comes to the barrister.

 - The solicitor contacts the clerk at a barristers’ chambers – asking either for a specific person or a specialist in a certain field – and the clerk passes the case on.

 - The barrister considers the relevant points of law and researches previous similar cases.
 He or she then supplies specialist advice and does the advocacy if the case goes to court.

 - In court the barrister presents the case, cross-examines witnesses and debates the issues.
 Many cases involve an initial hearing, followed by an interim hearing, and finally a full trial.
 There is no ‘typical’ length for a case.
 For small matters, a barrister may receive instructions the night before a case and the hearing may be completed within a day.
 Others last much longer – some cases take years.
 In very complicated matters, a barrister will work closely with solicitors and junior colleagues for a considerable time before the case comes to court.

 A career as a barrister entails providing specialist legal advice and representing clients in court.
 Most barristers are self-employed but operate collectively from organisations known as ‘chambers’ or ‘sets’.
-A small number work in-house for companies or solicitors’ firms (known as the ‘employed Bar’) or for the Government Legal Service or Crown Prosecution Service.
+A small number work in-house for companies or solicitors’ firms (known as the ‘employed Bar’) or for the Government Legal Profession or Crown Prosecution Service.

 Graduates from any degree background can become a barrister; however, you’ll need to complete at least one year of further study first (see below), then look for a one-year training place – known as pupillage – in chambers or with another approved provider.
 Most chambers’ pupillage recruitment programmes are annual, sometimes recruiting graduates as much as two years in advance.